mihahauke/misio_labs/README.md

 * 2/3 - complete every task (except for AC) for at least 30% and get >=50% points in total (no penalties for delays)
 * 2/X - complete every task (including AC) and you get whatever is determined by your points (no penalties for delays)

+>>> The deadline is BEFORE 28.09.
+Solutions sumbited later risk being ignored, especially after closing of eProto.

 # [Lab1 Intelligent agents](lab1) (10 pts)
 Introduction to artificial intelligence basics: agents, environments, rationality etc.
 This task uses python's [aima3](https://github.com/Calysto/aima3) library for AIMA(Artificial Intelligence Modern Approach).